Mother’s milk is always a best option when it comes to milk for pets.

 Vegetarians or vegans feed their dogs with soy chunks as a substitute for meat or eggs.
 It is good for your dog as it is rich in vegetable source protein and easily digestible.

-But, it is always good to feed your dogs with limited quantity of it as too much soy chunks can make your dog lethargic.
+But, it is always good to feed your dogs and cats with limited quantity of it as too much soy chunks can make your dog lethargic.

 Hydrolyzed Soy Protein Dog Food